List of Downton Abbey characters: Mr Mason

 Mr Albert Mason (played by Paul Copley) is the father of William, the Downton footman who died of injuries received in the Great War.
 In 1913, Mason's wife dies of a heart attack leaving him on his own on their farm.
 Mr Mason becomes father-in-law to Daisy when she marries his son on his deathbed.
 After William's death in 1918, Mr Mason sometimes calls at Downton to speak to Daisy, believing that she loved William as much as he did.
 Although Daisy finds this awkward at first, after he tells Daisy that William thought she was special and that his father would have no children left after his own death, their relationship changes and becomes akin to that of father and daughter.

 In 1920, he expresses his wish to name Daisy his sole heir, and asks her to come live at the farm so he may teach her how to run it.
 When Daisy visits him again in 1922, she is trying to avoid Alfred, who is saying his final goodbyes at the house.
 But Mr Mason insists to Daisy she has to say goodbye to him properly, and offers to help her find the right words to say.

 In the final series, after losing his tenancy at a neighbouring estate, he is offered the tenancy of Yew Tree Farm in Downton, thanks to the unflagging efforts of Daisy.
 He would take on Downton footman Andy Parker as a farmhand, and at series end, would be pleased when Daisy would finally move to Yew Tree Farm with him at long last.
 He would also gain the companionship of Mrs Patmore, Daisy dropping any objections she had about her father in-law and her superior at Downton Abbey being together.

 In Downton Abbey: A New Era, newlyweds Daisy and Andy are sharing the farm with Mr Mason.
-However, Mason becomes persnickety with the living conditions, which grates on the young couple.
+However, Mason becomes pernickety with the living conditions, which grates on the young couple.
 For his part, Mason knows how he is affecting them and tries to give them as much space as possible.
 Daisy suggests that he could take up residence with Mrs Patmore, but Mason dislikes the idea of being retired and dependent on a woman not his wife.
 Daisy 'guides' Mrs Patmore into suggesting to Mason that he would be welcome in her cottage, and that it would be best for all concerned.
 Mason, still enamored with Mrs Patmore, agrees to surrender the farm lease to Daisy and Andy and go to live with her.
+In the third film, he and Mrs Patmore get married.